Methodology Americas | World’s Best Cities

 Perception

-Ranking in survey of top cities and towns Americans would most like to live in some day (Ipsos)
+Ranking in a survey of 2,003 respondents from across the United States about the top three cities and towns that they would most like to live in some day.
+(Ipsos)

 Lovability